Nothing sucked only 1 - 3 STAR read, conversely a lot of them were very good but only 1 - 5 STAR read.

 I have more on the pile from William E. Wallace, Christopher Davis and Nick Kolakowski (well I did, but I've since read his second book - Slaughterhouse Blues.)

 5 authors have been read and enjoyed before - Lawrence Block and Joe R. Lansdale - numerous times, David Putnam (4), Graham Smith (2), Paul Heatley (3) and

 I have more on the TBR pile from all of them.

 Gender analysis - mostly male authors, 2 females - Lesley Welsh and G.B.
 Williams....... despite assertions that I'm going to correct the imbalance in my reading, I never do.

 I believe of the 12 authors I read, 5 are English, and 7 hail from the US.

 All 19 of the reads were fiction - 8 novels and 1 collection of short stories, 10 reads were less than 100 pages long

-One of the books - Sinner Man - the re-discovered Lawrence Block originated from the 60s, a couple of the reads were penned in the 90s - Block - Keller episodes.
+One of the books - Sinner Man - the re-discovered Lawrence Block originated from the 60s, one of the reads was penned in the 90s - a Block - Keller episode.

 10 of the 19 books were accessed via a Kindle Unlimited trial, 2 were review copies made available from the publisher - Bloodhound Books, 2 came from the authors, 4 were pre-owned with the last accessed free through iBooks and finished off via Amazon Freebie purchase.